jyluo-benchmarks/silver-bars-marketplace/readme.md

 ```

 To keep it simple, the current implementation does not throw an exception when a user tries to cancel someone else's order
-(nor it will notify the authorities) - the operation will just not affect the state of the board.
+(nor it will notify the authorities ;) ) - the operation will just not affect the state of the board.

 ### Summary information of live orders

-The `LiveOrderBoard` is backed by a simple `List<Order>` implementation, which makes the cost of inserting (registering)
+The [`LiveOrderBoard`](https://github.com/jan-molak/silver-bars-marketplace/blob/master/src/main/java/com/silverbars/LiveOrderBoard.java#L16) is backed by a simple `List<Order>` implementation, which makes the cost of inserting (registering)
 and removing (cancelling) `Orders` linear - `O(n)`.

-To generate a "live summary", the orders in the list need to be aggregated and mapped to instances of `OrderSummary`.
+To generate a "live summary", the orders in the list need to be [aggregated and mapped](https://github.com/jan-molak/silver-bars-marketplace/blob/master/src/main/java/com/silverbars/LiveOrderBoard.java#L28) to instances of `OrderSummary`.
 As this is done using Java 8 Streams API, the cost of aggregation and mapping is kept at `O(n)`, as the list only needs
 to be processed once.

-The list of `OrderSummary` objects is sorted using the `OrderComparator`,
+The list of `OrderSummary` objects is sorted using the [`OrderComparator`](https://github.com/jan-molak/silver-bars-marketplace/blob/master/src/main/java/com/silverbars/OrderComparator.java#L9),
-which is a composition of three comparators.
+which is a composition of three other comparators.
+The comparators in question fulfil the ordering requirements of the exercise, but  are [hard-coded in the `OrderComparator`](https://github.com/jan-molak/silver-bars-marketplace/blob/master/src/main/java/com/silverbars/OrderComparator.java#L10-L12).
 If there was a need to make the ordering rules
-more sophisticated the list of comparators could be made dynamic, or the comparator injected into
+more sophisticated the list of comparators could be made configurable, or an alternative comparator injected into
 the `LiveOrderBoard`.

 ## Design Considerations